@tokenring-ai/testing

 Key Features

-TestingServicefor managing test resources and execution - Chat Commands: Interactive
+TestingServicefor managing and executing tests across resources - Chat Commands: Interactive

-/testcommand for manual test control - Automation Hooks: Automatic test execution after file modifications via
+/testcommand for manual control - Automation Hooks: Automatic test execution after file modifications via

-autoTesthook - Configuration-Based Setup: Declarative resource configuration through Zod schemas
+autoTesthook - Configuration-Based Setup: Declarative resource configuration through plugin system with Zod schemas

-- State Management: Checkpoint-based state preservation with test results tracking and repair count
+- State Management: Checkpoint-based state preservation during repair workflows

 Core Components